Howard Post: The Dropouts

 The Dropouts was a comic strip created by Post and was syndicated by United Features Syndicate from 1968 to 1981.
 Post began the strip at the same time his comic book Anthro was canceled.
 The premise of The Dropouts was a variation on the "stranded on a desert island" gag.
 The two main characters, Alf and Sandy, were indeed castaways, but the island is hardly deserted: One of the strip's running gags was how closely the natives' society resembled Western civilization.
 Other characters, all natives, included a one-man police force, a doctor, and a chef running a cafe with inedible food.
-There were other Western characters, including a religious zealot, an angry feminist and a disheveled alcoholic, Chugalug.
+There were other Western characters, including a religious zealot, an angry feminist, and a disheveled alcoholic, Chugalug.

 Later life and career

 In the mid-to-late 1980s, Post drew for the Star imprint of Marvel Comics, on titles such as Heathcliff and Care Bears.
 He was also an editor on Looney Tunes Magazine and Tiny Toons Magazine for DC Comics.
 In later years, Post taught art and illustration privately and at New York's School of Visual Arts.

 A long-time resident of Leonia, New Jersey, he was survived by his companion of 24 years, Pamela Rutt, and two daughters, Andee Post and Glynnis Doda.
-His wife Bobbee predeceased him in 1980.
+His wife Bobbee preceded him in 1980.